Hey, Amasty blog readers!

 How is your preparation for the Magento 2 certification exam?

-We are sticking at our answer-posts and this time we’ve asked Alexey Motorny, who passed Magento Certification in 2014 and who has been developing modules for 6+ years already, to describe (1) Magento 2 directory structure and (2) how to find the files responsible for certain functionality.
+This time we asked Alexey Motorny, who passed Magento Certification in 2014 and who has been developing modules for 6+ years already, to describe the Magento developer directory structure and how to find the files responsible for certain functionality.

-The directory contains the module’s interfaces for models and classes.
-For instance, the Magento\Catalog\Api\TierPriceStorageInterface interface allows us to see the structure, parameters, methods, and types of values passed for the module’s work with tier prices: Magento\Catalog\Model\Product\Price\TierPriceStorage.
+The directory contains interfaces for models and classes for our module.
+For instance, interface Magento\Catalog\Api\TierPriceStorageInterface allows us to see the structure, parameters, methods, and types of values passed to them for the module’s work with tier prices Magento\Catalog\Model\Product\Price\TierPriceStorage.

 The directory is used for storing the PHP files that are responsible for console programs execution.
 In our case, Console/Command/ImagesResizeCommand.php processes commands for product images resizing.

-The directory contains controller files that process requests sent to the server.
-The controllers process the input parameters and decide what information should be returned upon the request.
-For example, the vendor / magento / module-catalog / Controller / Product / View.php file is responsible for content displaying on a product page.
+The directory processes requests sent to the server.
+Controllers process the input parameters and decide what information should be returned upon the request.
+For example, vendor / magento / module-catalog / Controller / Product / View.php is responsible for content displaying on a product page.

-The directory contains PHP files responsible for processing information for sections.
+The directory contains PHP files and responsible for processing information for sections.
 Magento 2 has a special functionality, which allows for processing, updating and transferring the information asynchronously.
 For example, to update the information on purchases and top cart.

 This is, probably, one of the most important directories.
 It contains the main configuration files of the module.
-You can find the module description, resources settings, fields description for Store Configuration, API description, plugins, observers and others in it.
-The configuration files let us know what the module makes and what settings are utilized for the operations.
+You can find the module description, resources settings, fields description for Store Configuration, API description, plugins, observers and others.

-The directory contains PHP helper files that include some aggregated functionality, which can be utilized in different module’s parts.
+The directory contains PHP files helpers that include aggregated functionality that can be utilized in different module parts.

-This directory stores CSV files, which allow you to transfer the module to different locales.
+The directory contains the CSV files.
+The files allow you to transfer the module to different locales.

-The directory contains all the files that work with the database tables.
+The directory contains all the files that work with database tables.
 They allow for receiving and processing information from the tables, adding and deleting it.
-The simplest example is getting product information.
+The simplest example of it is getting product information.

-This directory includes the PHP files responsible for executing commands from the listener.
+The directory contains PHP files responsible for executing commands from the listener.
 Magento code includes events, which we can apply to add listeners with the use of vendor/magento/module-catalog/etc/events.xml.
 We can also use the events to change or read the needed information.

-This directory contains scripts interacting with the database.
-For example, we will use the setup directory if we need to create a table when installing a module.
+The directory contains scripts interacting with the database.
+For example, we will use the directory if we need to create a table when installing the module.

-The directory is used to keep integration tests.
+The directory is used for integration tests.
 All the required test files are located here.

-Many functional elements of Magento 2 Admin Panel are developed using the technology of UI components.
-This UI directory contains files for data generation, which later receive, process and show the components on a display.
+In Magento 2 Admin Panel many functional elements are developed using the technology of UI components.
+This directory contains files with data generation, which are later receive, process and show the components on a display.

-In this directory you can find all the visual files: .js, .css, .html, .phtml, .xml, or, simply, all the files we see on the frontend.
-The files are divided into three categories relying on the area of the operation:
+In this directory you can find all the visual files: js css html phtml xml, or, simply, all the files we see on the frontend.
+The files are divided into three categories relying on the area of action:

-The following files can be found in each directory we have considered above.
+The following files can be found in each directory.

 Layout (the .xml files)

-The files define what blocks and in what order will be shown on the display.
+The file defines what blocks and in what order will be shown on the display.

 Templates (the .phtml files)